 Head Teachers have a huge affect on the entire experience living abroad for our volunteers.
 You're there every day and doing quite a bit of work behind the scenes to help us make sure everyone has their needs met.
 Because of this, Head Teachers are really important and we decided to reward your hard work by making it so affordable that you can go again and again.

 There's no limit on how many times you can be a Head Teacher.
 If you're doing a great job, we want you to travel with us as many times as you can.

 Because of this great deal, many ILP volunteers have been able to travel the world multiple times on the smallest of budgets.
 Areil Larsen went on 7 semesters and she's been gracious enough to share a few of her experiences with us.

 "The decisions I made to volunteer with ILP have been some of the best decisions of my life.
 Not only did I get to do some of the best things, like teaching English and traveling, but I met some really wonderful people, and learned a lot of life lessons.
-During my seven semesters abroad I did everything from enjoying the beaches of Mexico, to leaving my mark on the Great Wall of China, to watching world famous opera in the square outside the National Opera House in Vienna.
+During my seven semesters abroad I did everything from enjoying the beaches of Mexico, to watching world famous opera in the square outside the National Opera House in Vienna.

 "It would be hopeless to even attempt to tell you everything that was wonderful, inspiring, or breathtaking, so here are a few of my many, many favorites."

 "One of my most memorable experiences from Mexico is the day I learned that I love teaching these kids English.
 It was also when I realized I was making some small difference in the world.